MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/sales-tax-troubleshooting-field-value-taxtrans-incorrect.md

 ## Reproduce and debug

 After the breakpoints are set, every data persistency change is visible during debugging.
-To find the root cause of an incorrect column of **TaxTrans**, **TaxUncommitted**, or **TmpTaxWorkTrans**, review and note the following:
+To find the root cause of an incorrect column of **TaxTrans**, **TaxUncommitted**, or **TmpTaxWorkTrans**, review and note the following items:

 - The last breakpoint where the column is correct.
 - The first breakpoint where the column is incorrect.